adrian/irish-constitution/constitution.md

     6° Nothing in this section, however, shall be invoked to prohibit, control, or interfere with any act of the Defence Forces during the existence of a state of war or armed rebellion.

+    7° Provision may be made by law for the refusal of bail by a court to a person charged with a serious offence where it is reasonably considered necessary to prevent the commission of a serious offence by that person.

 5. The dwelling of every citizen is inviolable and shall not be forcibly entered save in accordance with law.

 6. 1° The State guarantees liberty for the exercise of the following rights, subject to public order and morality: -